Xunnamius/isomorphic-json-fetch/README.md

 > You don't need to read this section to use this package, everything should "just work"!

-This is a [dual CJS2/ES module][dual-module] package.
-That means this package exposes both CJS2 and ESM entry points.
+This is a [dual UMD (CJS2)/ES module][dual-module] package.
+That means this package exposes both UMD+CJS2 and ESM entry points and can be used in most JavaScript environments (browsers, any current or LTS Node version, etc).

-Loading this package via `require(...)` will cause Node to use the [CJS2 bundle][CJS2] entry point, disable [tree shaking][tree-shaking] in Webpack 4, and lead to larger bundles in Webpack 5.
-Alternatively, loading this package via `import { ... } from ...` or `import(...)` will cause Node to use the ESM entry point in [versions that support it][node-esm-support] and in Webpack.
+Loading this package via `require(...)` will cause Node and modern browsers to use the [CJS2 bundle][CJS2] entry point, disable [tree shaking][tree-shaking] in Webpack 4, and lead to larger bundles in Webpack 5.
+Alternatively, loading this package via `import { ... } from ...` or `import(...)` will cause Node and modern browsers to use the ESM entry point in [versions that support it][node-esm-support], in Webpack, and in the browser.
 Using the `import` syntax is the modern, preferred choice.

 For backwards compatibility with Webpack 4 and Node versions < 14, [`package.json`](package.json) retains the [`module`][module-key] key, which